bifurcationkit/BifurcationKit.jl/docs/src/mittelmannAuto.md

 sol0 = 0*ones(Nx, Ny) |> vec
 ```

-To compute the eigenvalues, we opt for the solver in `KrylovKit`
+To compute the eigenvalues, we opt for the solver in `KrylovKit.jl`

 ```julia
 # eigensolver